Squagward/slate-1/source/includes/_chatlib.md

 Here we are creating new Message objects.
 These are required to send messages that have clickable or hoverable text.
-The constructor of a Message can take as many strings, `ChatLib.clickable(text, action, value, hoverText)`, or `ChatLib.hover(text, hoverText)` as you want.
+The constructor of a Message can take as many strings, `ChatLib.clickable(text, action, value, hoverText)`, or `ChatLib.hover(text, hoverText)` as you want, simply separate them with commas as shown in the first example.
 All of these can use color codes.

 ### Clickables

 The first message we create is a message that has clickable, and non-clickable, text.
-The first part is regular text, followed by a clickable part that run the `/help` command when clicked, and shows the hoverText when the mouse is hovering over that part of the message.
+The first part is regular text, followed by a clickable part that runs the `/help` command when clicked, and shows the hoverText when the mouse is hovering over that part of the message.
 Then, at the end, it has a non-clickable exclamation point.

 ### Hovers